Walkersville, Maryland: Community

 There are four schools in the town of Walkersville: Glade Elementary, Walkersville Elementary, Walkersville Middle, and Walkersville High.
 The mascot of Glade Elementary is the Jaguar.
 The mascot of the other schools is the Walkersville Lion and the rival school are the Middletown Knights.
 There is also an Adult Education center on W. Frederick St., across from the middle school.

 Some activities in Walkersville are participating in the Glade Valley Athletic Association (GVAA) where kids 5-18 can participate in baseball, softball, soccer, basketball, football, lacrosse, wrestling, poms and cheerleading.
 There are also active Boy Scout and Girl Scout troops.

 There are four parks within the local area of Walkersville: Walkersville Community Park, Heritage Farm Park, Creamery Park, and Gilmore C. Trout Memorial Park.

 Baseball, Softball, soccer and lacrosse fields, playground equipment, a running loop, and covered pavilions are found at Heritage Farm Park.
 Tennis courts can be found at Walkersville Community Park along with a one-mile paved trail.

 Walkersville has a fire hall, where various activities are held, including cookouts, auctions, and the annual Volunteer Fire Company Carnival which occurs over the week of July 4.

 Town meetings are held at the Town Hall on the second and fourth Wednesdays of each month.

-The town also includes a variety of shops, including Rutter's, Safeway, Sheetz, Olde Towne Jewelers, and various others.
-Fast food establishments include McDonald's and Pizza Hut.

 The Walkersville Southern Railroad offers regularly scheduled scenic train rides from the month of May through October.
 The train was part of the Pennsylvania Railroad that was built in 1872.

 Walkersville is served by TransIt, the Frederick County bus system.

-In May 2008, Walkersville commissioners passed Resolution 2008-4 becoming the second town in Maryland to adopt English as the town's official language.